resource/Front-End-Standards/JavaScript/JSON.md

 - Resevere the "top-level" of your JSON object for meta data.
 - Use a `data` object to store the primary content of your JSON object.
-- Use an `items` collection to store sets of like-data.
+- Use semantic names for collection of like-data (e.g. `"employees"`).

 	```javascript
 	// example